observablehq/plot/docs/marks/dot.md

 ```
 :::

-Plot uses the following default symbols for stroked dots:
+There is a separate set of default symbols for stroked dots:

 :::plot
 ```js